fredmanxu/fredmanxu/README.md

 Believer in seizing the moment and making a positive impact today.

 Full stack developer looking to make an impact in the digital world.
-Passionate about coding and beer.
-Cheers 🍺
 <!--
 **fredmanxu/fredmanxu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.